telerik/xaml-docs/controls/radrichtextbox/features/mentions.md

 ## Customize the Filtering

-After typing the mention character in the beginning of a span, the drowpdown menu with suggestions shows.
+After typing the mention character in the beginning of a span, the drop-down menu with suggestions shows.
 If the user continues to type, the list of suggestions is filtered.
 You can control how the items from the source collection are filtered by overriding the **DetermineItemVisibility** method in the concrete mention provider you are using.

-**Example 4** shows how to implement filtering that matches only the items that start with the content inserted by the customer no matter of their casing.
+**Example 8** shows how to implement filtering that matches only the items that start with the content inserted by the customer no matter of their casing.

-#### [C#] Example 4: Custom filtering
+#### [C#] Example 8: Custom filtering

-{{region radrichtextbox-features-mentions}}
+{{region radrichtextbox-features-mentions_16}}

     public class CustomPersonMentionProvider : PersonMentionProvider
     {